noiffion/udacity-cloud-project3/README.md

 ```
 cd udacity-c3-deployment
 ```
-The following shell variables need to be set (in a .env file in the folder above with the appropriate values).
+The following shell variables need to be set (in a .env file in the folder above with the appropriate values):
 ```
 PORT
 POSTGRES_USERNAME